210 Views

 “I pray you, do not fall in love with me.”

-Phoebe’s love for Ganymede makes the romantic scene more complex.
+Phoebe’s love for Ganymede makes it a laughable/hilarious love triangle.

 Rosalind’s Clever Plan: Rosalind, as Ganymede, realizes the situation and decides to teach Phoebe a lesson.
-She pretends to accept Phoebe’s love.
-She makes her promise to marry Silvius if Phoebe cannot marry Ganymede.
-Rosalind uses her disguise to guide the situation wisely.
+She promises to marry Phoebe if she wants to marry Ganymede; however, Phoebe must marry Silvius if she does not want to marry Ganymede.

 Happy Ending and Marriage: In the end, Rosalind reveals her true identity.
-Phoebe realizes she cannot marry Ganymede since he is actually a woman.
-She finally agrees to marry Silvius.
+Phoebe realizes she cannot marry Ganymede since he is actually a woman; hence, she must marry Silvius.
 This subplot ends happily with Silvius’s love rewarded and all misunderstandings cleared.